 I am collaborating with colleagues in Australia and abroad on various projects.
 Current and recent funded projects include:

-* 'Navigating the Populist Backlash against International Law and Institutions' (Australian Research Council 'Discovery' Project 2022-2026) (with Farrall and Saunders)
+* 'Reconceiving Engagement with International Law in an Era of Populism' (Australian Research Council 'Discovery' Project 2022-2026) (with Farrall and Saunders)

 * 'Governance of Critical Technologies in the Indo-Pacific' (Dept. of Foreign Affairs and Trade DFAT 2022-2023) (with National Law University, Delhi)